 A Fox Renderfarm obteve a certificação ISO 27001 em data center para plataformas de renderização.

 Fornecedor credenciado pela TPN

-A Trusted Partner Network (TPN) é uma joint venture entre duas grandes associações da indústria do entretenimento, a MPA e a CDSA, líderes mundiais em avaliações de terceiros da indústria do entretenimento.
+A Trusted Partner Network (TPN) é uma joint venture entre duas grandes associações da indústria do entretenimento, a MPAA e a CDSA, líderes mundiais em avaliações de terceiros da indústria do entretenimento.